 When I hear patients tell me they have had porcelain veneers or porcelain caps placed by another dentist that only lasted a few years I usually think to myself, why did they fail?
 The most everyday reason is they bit down on something very hard accidentally.
 The next common reason is that they grind or clench their teeth, and this habit destroys the veneers or crowns.
 Another reason is the materials used.
 Back in the 90’s we didn’t have the stronger longer lasting materials we do now such EMax or Lumineer porcelain, the material of choice for our practice.
 This material is incredibly strong and long lasting.

-Before we can begin the process of making your porcelain veneers Dr. Daniels must first evaluate and document the present condition of your teeth.
+Before we can begin the process of making your porcelain veneers Dr. Marsh must first evaluate and document the present condition of your teeth.
 As a part of this examination we may need to take digital x-rays as well as photographs.
 We may also need to take dental impressions (dental molds) to facilitate your Arizona smile for our dental designers.

 During the examination appointment you will need to convey to us the types of changes you are interested in obtaining.
 We in turn will help you understand to what extent the changes you desire are possible.